mihaimisai/de-project/README.md

 ## Lambda Three (Load):

-The third and final Lambda is responsible for loading the transformed data from the s3 Transformation Bucket into a Redshift Data Warehouse, hosted by AWS.
-Tables have to created before inserting data.
+The third and final Lambda is responsible for loading the transformed data from the s3 Transformation Bucket into a PSQL-hosted Data Warehouse.
+The code as is relies on pre-existing tables as landing sites for this data-loading, and therefore such tables should be created in your connected PSQL database prior to activation.

 ## State-Machine and Scheduling: